vndevpro/vndevpro.github.io/_posts/2015-8-26-develop-and-deploy-to-azure.md

 ## Azure deployment

-Let's imagin we have below development process
+Let's imaging we have below development process

 1. Source code is managed by a cloud service (Github, BitBucket, VisualStudio Online...)
 2. A commit will be done when a task is finished and tested on developer's local environment